fabienzx/tb/trivy/README.md

 - **Will-not-fix:** The developer or responsible team acknowledges the existence of a vulnerability but has no plans to release a patch.
 This decision is often made when the vulnerability is deemed insignificant/not worth it.

 <br>

+*Note: cve-2023-45853 is tagged as "WILL-NOT-FIXED" but a patch has been released in the latest build.*

 <br>
 It is noteworthy that all the CVEs associated with the application itself have an available patch and merely necessitate an update to the latest version.